Clemens-E/better-airhorn/README.md

 ## How to use

 **Uploading Files**\
-Upload any audio file (mp3, wav, ogg, m4a) to any channel which the bot a read/send messages, react and use external emojis.\
+Upload any audio file (mp3, wav, ogg, m4a) to any channel where the bot can read/send messages, react and use external emojis.\
-If everything went well, the bit will react with an “upload” emoji.\
+If everything went well, the bot will react with an “upload” emoji.\
-You have 30 Seconds time to react, and as soon as you do, the bot starts downloading and converting your file.\
+*You have 30 Seconds time to **react with the same emoji the bot added**, and as soon as you do, the bot starts downloading and converting your file.*\
-It will then prompt you to set a name, and privacy
+It will then prompt you to set a name, and privacy mode.

 **Recording Files**\
 Use the `recordme <time>` command while being in a voice channel.\
 The bot will join your channel, and record *only your* voice for `<time>` seconds.\
-It will then prompt you to set a name, and privacy
+It will then prompt you to set a name, and privacy mode.

 **Play Sounds**\
 You can now run `play <time>` to play your files (or any other public file)\